Before you apply, see if your request meets our funding guidelines.

 - Capital support (these grants are limited and considered on a case-by-case basis)

-We make our funding decisions based on our Community Impact Model, supporting organizations in order of priority.
+We make our funding decisions based on a four-tier giving structure we call our Community Impact Model.

 We don’t fund the following: